Auto Broker Magic Logo

 Features and Pricing

-Related: How To Negotiate The Lowest Price On A New BMW 5-Series
+Related: How To Negotiate The Best Price On A New BMW 5-Series

 The BMW 5-Series has long been simply one of the very best sedans available anywhere.
 The 2011 model year has seen a complete redesign and this new sixth-generation 5-Series will not disappoint.
 Some of its most noteworthy attributes include capable and confident handling, strong turbocharged engines, a well-designed and high quality cabin, lots of high-tech goodies and even respectable gas mileage.